fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 For that, a set of randomly selected points $Neg$ is used to additionally reposition $\mathbf{y}_i \gets \mathbf{y}_i + \alpha \cdot \nabla(1-log(\Phi))(\mathbf{y}_i, \mathbf{y}_k)$ where $\mathbf{y}_k \in Neg$.

 While the regular SGD step is meant to correctly position $\mathbf{y}_i$ and $\mathbf{y}_j$ in relation to each other, the negative sampling step increases the distance between unrelated data points.
-Thus the regular step draws related points closer together, which forms clusters in the low-dimensional representation, whereas the negative sampling step pushes points further away from each other, creating gaps in between these clusters.
+Thus, the regular step draws related points closer together, which forms clusters in the low-dimensional representation, whereas the negative sampling step pushes points further away from each other, creating gaps in between these clusters.
 This spreading out of the data is one of the reasons for UMAP's improved graphical results when used for visualization, since it preserves the global structure of the original data.

 \pagebreak